sst/guide/_examples/how-to-create-an-apollo-graphql-api-with-serverless.md

 lang: en
 index: 1
 type: graphql
-description: In this example we will look at how to create an Apollo GraphQL API on AWS using Serverless Stack (SST).
+description: In this example we will look at how to create an Apollo GraphQL API on AWS using SST.
 We'll be using the GraphQLApi construct to define the Apollo Lambda server.
 short_desc: Building a serverless GraphQL API with Apollo.
 repo: graphql-apollo
 ref: how-to-create-an-apollo-graphql-api-with-serverless
 comments_id: how-to-create-an-apollo-graphql-api-with-serverless/2361
 ---

-In this example we'll look at how to create an [Apollo GraphQL API](https://www.apollographql.com) on AWS using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+In this example we'll look at how to create an [Apollo GraphQL API](https://www.apollographql.com) on AWS using [SST]({{ site.sst_github_repo }}).

 ## Requirements